erSubhashThapa/100daysofcode/r1-log.md

   <img src="log_imgs/mfp1_3-31.PNG"  width="200" />

   ### 100 gram serving
-  I found out on the [documentation for the NBD food reports](https://ndb.nal.usda.gov/ndb/doc/apilist/API-FOOD-REPORTV2.md) that the nutrients listed are for an **100 gram serving** of the food item.
+  I found out on the [documentation for the NBD food reports](https://ndb.nal.usda.gov/ndb/doc/apilist/API-FOOD-REPORTV2.md) that the nutrients listed are for an **100 gram serving** of each food item.
 I'll also need this info later if I'm going to give the user the option to get different serving sizes.

   ## Nutrition Label Daily Values